pytchlang/pytch-vm/doc/source/user/sprite.rst

   You can use this method to check whether this sprite is touching any instance of another class.
-For example ``self.touching(Dog)`` will return either True of False depending on whether the current Sprite is overlapping a ``Dog`` sprite.
+For example ``self.touching(Dog)`` will return either True or False depending on whether the current Sprite is overlapping a ``Dog`` sprite.

-  At the moment Pytch does not look at the actual image in the costume, just it's overall size, so if the two costumes have blank sections but the costumes themselves are overlapping then this method will still return true.
+  At the moment Pytch does not look at the actual image in the costume, just its overall size, so if the two costumes have blank sections but the costumes themselves are overlapping then this method will still return true.
 The current costume and the size set by ``set_size`` is taken into account when checking.